By Bob Shell

 Later on the 788 made its appearance which is another low price and high performing rifle.
 Throughout the years, Remington has brought out other plain rifles to supplement their fine model 700 line.
 For info on their extensive line of products you can go to www.remington.com

-A new one is the model 783.
+A new one is the Remington 783.
 I received one in 30-06 which in my mind is the best all around hunting caliber.
 This gun is one of the plainest looking models I have ever seen though it has clean lines.
 The only thing in the box except the rifle is the ever present safety lock and the owner’s manual.
 I do wish they would include a scope mount, which would add very little to the cost of the rifle.
 I did get some Weaver two piece mounts and rings as I want to keep away from high dollar accessories to see what an average hunter on a budget can expect.
 And what a buyer should expect from this rifle is good accuracy, absolute reliability, and ease of use.
 And this rifle measures up to those requirements.
 A game animal doesn’t care about what the rifle looks like.
 The safety manual is pretty detailed and should be read by anyone buying this rifle.
 I left the trigger at the factory setting as it was just fine, not being too heavy.
 I don’t like a trigger under 3 LBS. on a full power hunting rifle.

 I obtained a Hawke HK 3032 4 X 12 scope to mount on the 783.
 It is a moderately priced scope but has a lot of features that hunters should like.
 Among them are a green and red lit reticle and various other useful adjustments.
-The reticles are adjustable for brightness in both red and green a feature useful in less then ideal hunting conditions.
+The reticles are adjustable for brightness in both red and green a feature useful in less than ideal hunting conditions.
 I have used Hawke scopes in the past always with good results.
 Shooting with the Hawke scope proved to be a pleasant experience and I always look forward to testing their products.
 I shot it at various ranges and power settings at our local shooting range and the optics are very clear.
 That of course makes it easier to shoot groups at the tested ranges.
 A definite thumbs up on the scope well worth purchasing.

 They have a great lineup of optics well worth looking into for more info you can go to www.hawkeoptics.com .